View MapView Map

 4Ards Forest Park

 With over 481 hectares of woodland and beaches, the lush green reserve at Ards Forest Park is a perfect place for a romantic walk or a fun day out with the family.
 This biodiverse park offers a rare combination of landscapes and habitats teeming with all sorts of local wildlife.
-There are lots of relaxing walks to choose from and plenty of picnic and play areas in this oasis of tranquillity.
+There are lots of relaxing walks to choose from and plenty of picnic and play areas, too.

 Two horse riders wading out into the water in Ards Forest, Donegal